 With the Labor Day weekend behind us, the carefree days of summer are gone once again.

-The business world has a cycle to it; and for most of us, the pace does slow during the summer months.
-Then September rolls around and it’s like everyone suddenly wakes up and remembers that they have businesses to run.
+The business world has a cycle to it, and for most of us, the pace does slow during the summer months.
+Then September rolls around, and it’s like everyone suddenly wakes up and remembers that they have businesses to run.

 Before the panic sets in, let’s talk strategy for handling the busyness:

 You just landed a big client.
 Congrats!
 Now what?
-There are no shortcuts when it comes to taking the appropriate amount of time to plan out the steps needed to finish a new project.
-So make sure to take as much time as needed in the early stages.
-Talk with everyone who will have a hand in the project and get a sense of how much time it will take each person to complete her piece of the puzzle.
-Also consider the order in which each part needs to happen.
+There are no shortcuts for taking the appropriate amount of time to plan out the steps needed to finish a new project.
+So make sure to take as much time as required in the early stages.
+Talk with everyone who will have a hand in the project and get a sense of how much time it will take each person to complete their piece of the puzzle.
+Also, consider the order in which each part needs to happen.
 Then manage the whole project accordingly.

 Proper planning is especially crucial for new projects, but having the right plan in place is just as important when it comes to checking routine tasks off of your to-do list.
 If you don’t plan out these regular jobs, you risk losing them in the busy shuffle.
 The difference here, though, is that you can likely save time by planning further in advance.

 For example, at Spring Insight, we have optimized our blogging and social media calendar.
 We roughly plot out topics for the whole month in our marketing meeting at the end of the previous month.
 We check-in weekly, but this monthly plan makes most of our weekly meetings reasonably short (30 minutes or so), leaving ample time during the week for productivity.

 When it comes to planning out each workday, consider your priorities carefully.
 Make a list of the two or three essential tasks to complete and require the most focus.
 Do these first, whenever possible.
 Once you’ve completed these tasks, your day already feels like a success.
 Then you can move on to the less critical tasks, such as routine meetings, or push them to the next day.